tascott/Console-Finances/README.md

 ## Installation

-Just open index.html in your browser.
+Just open index.html (and open the console) in your browser.

 ## Usage